NZR DS class: Introduction

 In the late 1940s, NZR was looking for a more powerful type of diesel shunting locomotive to work in the Wellington railway yards.
 They had trialled a number of TR class shunting locomotives, none at the time were suitable with the most powerful being the five TR class 0-4-0DM shunting locomotives which produced 153 horsepower.
 These locomotives were too small for the large Wellington yards, where a more powerful locomotive would be needed.

-Two more were built for the private Whakatane Board Mills Ltd railway (both are preserved).
+Two more were built for the private Whakatane Board Mills Ltd Matahina Tramway in the Bay of Plenty.
+Both of these locomtovies are preserved.

 In 1948, the Tasmanian Government Railways took delivery of four Drewry 0-6-0DM shunting locomotives based on the Class 04 shunting locomotives being built for British Railways.
 These locomotives, Tasmanian Government Railways V class, were powered by a Gardner 8L3 diesel engine producing 204 hp, and weighed 25.6 tonnes.
 These locomotives were of a standard Drewry design but built by English Electric at their Vulcan Works.
 A similar diesel locomotive had been built for the Ohai Railway Board in Southland, makers NO 2248/D68 of 1947.